bastibl/instant-gnuradio/README.md

 	StrictHostKeyChecking no
 ```

-Then, you can login with `ssh vm` and your password.
+With this config, you can login with `ssh vm` and your password.